World Cup 2026 To Crown Decades Of Growth In North America

 "The development of the national team and the creation of Major League Soccer wouldn't have happened without the World Cup," Los Angeles lawyer Alan Rothenberg told the Los Angeles Times in a 2014 interview.

-"The whole sport got elevated from what was essentially a hand-to-mouth grassroots operation to a well-funded, well-run professional organization." - Changing demographics - At grassroots level, football in the United States is thriving, with more than 24.4 million Americans playing the sport at some level, second only to China, according to FIFA figures.
+"The whole sport got elevated from what was essentially a hand-to-mouth grassroots operation to a well-funded, well-run professional organization." - Changing demographics - At grassroots level, football in the United States is thriving, with more than 24.

 While the NFL (37%), basketball (11%) and baseball (9%) remain ahead of it, soccer is rapidly creeping up on the rails.